Technologicat/mcpyrate/doc/quasiquotes.md

 ## Syntactically allowed positions for unquotes

 Unquote operators may only appear inside quasiquoted code.
 This is checked at macro expansion time.

-Otherwise, they may appear anywhere a subscript expression is syntactically allowed.
+In quasiquoted code, unquote operators may appear anywhere a subscript expression is syntactically allowed.

 Especially, when `q` is used block mode, unquotes may appear on the LHS of an